-It can be implemented over the cable network, using a modem or the AO can provide this connection by other means.
+It can be implemented over the Wyre cable network, using a modem or the AO can provide this connection by other means.

-In case the IP Data return path is implemented over the cable network, will deliver the aggregated return path traffic of AO STB customers towards AO via to AO interconnect links.
+In case the IP Data return path is implemented over the Wyre cable network, Wyre will deliver the aggregated return path traffic of AO STB customers towards AO via Wyre to AO interconnect links.

-Traffic management rules and policies, as well as bandwidth restrictions will apply on the IP Data return path over the cable network and its use is strictly limited to providing TV related interactivity services in the framework of the ROTV.
+Traffic management rules and policies, as well as bandwidth restrictions will apply on the IP Data return path over the Wyre cable network and its use is strictly limited to providing TV related interactivity services in the framework of the ROTV.

 VoD ordering and VoD stream delivery